ShadeSense/Stock-Checker/README.md

 need to 'view' > 'command palette' > 'Python: select interpreter' > Python 3.7.5.*

 #####**SETTING UP DB IF IT DOESNT WORK BY DEFAULT**
-The Python code handling connections to the DB has been tested to work
+The Python code handling connections to the DB has been tested to work even
 if a database for it hasn't been made yet.
 However, there is still a possibility
 of it not working.
 Copy/paste the code below in an empty python file to create the database: